 In applying, please take special care with the Statement of Purpose.
 Divide your reply into three parts: (1) Describe reasonably fully any research experience you have had, including assisting in a laboratory or other scientific facility, dissertation research, or individual work.
 Please include reprints of published work, if any, but do not send unpublished materials such as term papers or other manuscripts; (2) Describe the nature of your interests in graduate education, answering the following questions: Why continue on with your education?
 Why do you need to learn more?
 What skills, theories, and knowledge do you lack?
 What are the kinds of discoveries and theories that sparked your interest in the chosen discipline?
 In graduate school, what kinds of questions do you hope to address?
 Why do you think that these questions are important?
 Given the set of questions that you will focus on, what kinds of methods do you hope to apply?
 What skills do you bring forward as you enter graduate school and which skills do you hope to acquire?
 What holes do you see in the current discipline [big picture stuff]?
 In what ways do you think that they can be addressed during your graduate career?
 What kind of graduate environment are you looking for?
 Who are you hoping to work with, and why?
 (3) Briefly outline the type of career you envision.
 Please be as concise as is compatible with a clear response on each point; no more than two-three pages are expected.

 Admission to the Harvard doctoral program is competitive.
 The department typically reviews many applications and has an entering class of 12–16 people.
 Our ability to admit applicants is constrained by the amount of financial aid funds we have available, since typically the number of qualified applicants greatly exceeds the number of students we can support.
-Therefore, applicants are advised to apply for external funding.

 Admitted students receive a merit-based award consisting of six years of tuition support, a living stipend in the first two years, a summer research fellowship for the first four years, and a living stipend for the final dissertation-writing year.
 In the third and fourth years, students are guaranteed teaching fellowships.
 All applicants are urged to apply for outside fellowships from a variety of sources, and are required to accept such awards in lieu of the Harvard award.
 If an outside award is for 12 months, it takes the place of Harvard stipend and summer research fellowship.
 Students will be eligible for a prize of up to $4,000 for each academic year of external funding they receive.
 For US citizens, the primary outside funding sources are the National Science Foundation Graduate Fellowshipsand the NDSEG fellowships.
 Applicants outside the US should explore sources of scholarship aid such as from their national governments.
 Students are required to maintain satisfactory progress in order to be eligible for financial aid.